fl101/awardfares-blog/_posts/2023-10-04-eurobonus-star-alliance-awards.md

 * [Montreal (YUL) to Paris (CDG)](https://awardfares.com/search?YUL.area:CDG.;a:AC;z:sas): A classic transatlantic route, which might provide good award availability and also features the Dreamliner on certain flights.
 * [Calgary (YYC) to London (LHR)](https://awardfares.com/search?YYC.area:LHR.;a:AC;z:sas): This route allows passengers to experience long-haul service from Canada's mountainous West to the UK.

 **More Posts**:

 * [Air Canada Business 737 MAX 8 YVR-SFO Trip Report](https://blog.awardfares.com/air-canada-business-yvr-sfo/)
 * [Air Canada Announces Route From Vancouver To Singapore](https://blog.awardfares.com/aircanada-singapore-route/)

 ---

-### Air China {#air-china}
+### Air China

 Air China, founded in 1988, is the flag carrier and one of the major airlines of the People's Republic of China.
 With its hub at Beijing Capital International Airport, Air China operates a vast network of domestic and international routes, playing a pivotal role in connecting China with the rest of the world.
 The airline is known for its expanding fleet, commitment to service, and its role in supporting China's rapid growth in global aviation.

 Air China became a member of Star Alliance in December 2007.